 - Graduate grade-point average of 3.5 or higher on a 4.0 scale

-- Graduate Record Examination general test scores
+- Graduate Record Examination general test scores (School Psychology only)

 At the first enrollment, a doctoral student reviews any previous graduate work with an advisor to identify any course work in which the student is deficient.
 Students holding master’s degrees in other areas should recognize that such course work may require up to a year to complete and, in some instances, must be taken before the actual doctoral course requirements.